thomjiji/davinci_still_tool/README/Resolve_README/README.txt

   GetRenderResolutions(format, codec)             --> [{Resolution}]     # Returns list of resolutions applicable for the given render format (string) and render codec (string).
 Returns full list of resolutions if no argument is provided.
 Each element in the list is a dictionary with 2 keys "Width" and "Height".
-  RefreshLUTList()                                --> Bool               # Refreshes LUT List GetUniqueId()                                   --> string             # Returns a unique ID for the project item
+  RefreshLUTList()                                --> Bool               # Refreshes LUT List GetUniqueId()                                   --> string             # Returns a unique ID for the project item InsertAudioToCurrentTrackAtPlayhead(mediaPath,  --> Bool               # Inserts the media specified by mediaPath (string) with startOffsetInSamples (int) and durationInSamples (int) at the playhead on a selected track on the Fairlight page.
+Returns True if successful, otherwise False.
+          startOffsetInSamples, durationInSamples)
+  LoadBurnInPreset(presetName)                    --> Bool               # Loads user defined data burn in preset for project when supplied presetName (string).
+Returns true if successful.

 MediaStorage
   GetMountedVolumeList()                          --> [paths...]         # Returns list of folder paths corresponding to mounted volumes displayed in Resolve’s Media Storage.